How to save on energy bills – household tips

 If doubts persist, and you think your bill is still too high, use Handle My Complaint to contact your energy company to have your bill explained and discuss options to reduce it.

 Your power bills are likely to be higher in summer if you live in a hotter part of Australia or higher in winter if you live in a cooler area of Australia as heating and cooling make up a significant part of power bills.

 The good news, power companies can adjust your bills to be roughly the same amount throughout the year so you can better budget for the expense.

 Ask you energy retailer for 'bill smoothing' which adjusts your bill to flatten seasonal peaks to provide consistent payment amounts throughout the year.

 Skip the on-hold queue and use Handle My Complaint to ask your energy company for bill smoothing.

 It can be hard to budget for power bills due every 3 months.
 The good news is you can ask for your bill to be calculated and sent each month.

 Ask for monthly bills to better manage your household budget.
 Handle My Complaint is a quick and easy way to ask your energy company for monthly bills.
 Alternatively you can pick up the phone.

 About two out of every 10 Australians are unable to pay their electric bill at least once a year because they can't afford it.
 If you're struggling to pay your electricity bill, you're not alone but there is help available.

-If you're having problems paying a bill, use Two Hoots to request your energy company contact you to discuss options.
+If you're having problems paying a bill, use Handle My Complaint to request your energy company contact you to discuss options.